Vantiq/vantiq-extension-sources/camelConnector/README.md

 In order to incorporate this Extension Source, you will need to create the Source in the VANTIQ Modelo IDE.
 The documentation has been split into two parts, [Setting Up Your Machine](#machine) and [Setting Up Your VANTIQ Modelo IDE](#vantiq).

+## Details

+When using the the Camel connector, the connector makes a discovery pass to find the components required.
+Then, it downloads them and constructs a class loader including the components needed.
+Thus, when using the connector, you need only supply the routes (and any specific connection properties you may need), and the connector finds & resolves the Apache Components & Dataformats required, and then runs your application.
+We generally expect this will involve Vantiq, but it need not.

+Discovery, at a high level, operates more or less as follows.
+An Apache Camel system operates with what is called a CamelContext.
+This provides the directory of directories to what's going on.
+Within the context, one can replace the component resolver and data format resolver -- there are a number of special purpose resolvers within the Camel system.
+Generally, the default ones know how to load the components required via the metadata in the jar files.

+In the camel connector, discovery operates by providing its own so-called `Enumerating` component & data format resolvers.
+These operate by saving the information about what is required, and providing a `PlaceHolder` parts to allow Apache Camel to think it is operating.
+Once Camel thinks it has successfully started, the connector stops it, using the information from the `Enumerating`*`Resolver`s to get the list of components and data formats required.

+From that list, we construct the set of libraries required and download those libraries and their dependencies.
+This is done using Apache Ivy.
+Once downloaded, we construct a `URLClassLoader` that we set up as Camel's application class loader, construct a new CamelContext (with that class loader but no special resolvers), and let Camel operate the Camel application in its normal manner.

 # Prerequisites <a name="pre" id="pre"></a>